-While city houses are small, cramped and in high demand, countryside and rural locations are on the complete opposite end of the spectrum.
-If you’re looking to move to a much more secluded and quiet location, then there are mountain homes for sale, beachfront properties and even ranch conversions to consider adding to your portfolio.
+While city houses are small, cramped, and in high demand, countryside and rural locations are on the complete opposite end of the spectrum.
+If you’re looking to move to a much more secluded and quiet location, then there are mountain homes for sale, beachfront properties, and even ranch conversions to consider adding to your portfolio.
 Many people, especially couples that are looking to retire soon, love the idea of getting a rural property because it offers them peace and quiet.
 Some families even prefer countryside properties due to the fresh air and distance from noise pollution.
-It does take a lot of specialisation to nail this type of property market, but it’s something that has the potential to grow very quickly.
+It does take a lot of specialization to nail this type of property market, but it’s something that has the potential to grow very quickly.

-If you have a lot of money to start your business or if you have contacts in other countries, then specialising in vacation homes might be your niche.
+If you have a lot of money to start your business or if you have contacts in other countries, then specializing in vacation homes might be your niche.
 If you live in an area that attracts a lot of tourism, then you might be lucky enough to purchase properties that appeal to rich holidaymakers who are looking to up the ante and boost their holiday experience.
 By marketing your properties to these wealthy individuals, you’ll get a lot of requests from overseas clients.
-Another great advantage to this market is that most of your clients will be internet-savvy and contact you through the web, meaning you might not need a physical office in order to sell homes.
+Another great advantage to this market is that most of your clients will be internet-savvy and contact you through the web, meaning you might not need a physical office to sell homes.

 Finding Your Own Niche

 These are just three real estate gems that will require a bit of polishing on your part before they make you rich.
-However, it’s always a good idea to consider your current location in order to carve out your own niche.
+However, it’s always a good idea to consider your current location to carve out your own niche.
 Don’t limit yourself to what the rest of the market is doing and remember that if you want to be successful, you have to be the one that takes initiative.